Caterpillar (CAT)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Caterpillar’s margin expanded by 1.2 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Caterpillar’s margin dropped by 1.6 percentage points during that time.
+If its declines continue, it could signal increasing investment needs and capital intensity.

-Caterpillar’s free cash flow clocked in at $371 million in Q1, equivalent to a 2.6% margin.
-The company’s cash profitability regressed as it was 7 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
-Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.
+Caterpillar’s free cash flow clocked in at $2.06 billion in Q3, equivalent to a 11.7% margin.
+The company’s cash profitability regressed as it was 7.5 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Caterpillar’s ROIC has increased significantly.
-This is a great sign when paired with its already strong returns.
-It could suggest its competitive advantage or profitable growth opportunities are expanding.
+Fortunately, Caterpillar’s ROIC averaged 1.4 percentage point increases over the last few years.
+This is a good sign, and we hope the company can keep improving.

 11. Balance Sheet Assessment